Pennant Hills Road regulation

 Working with industry

-To ensure the road freight and bus industry can plan for the new regulation, we are sharing information well ahead of the opening of NorthConnex in 2020.
+To ensure the road freight and bus industry have planned for the new regulation, we have shared information well ahead of the opening of NorthConnex.

-To find out more about NorthConnex including the latest construction updates, videos, maps, and information about the project, visit the NorthConnex Project website.
+To find out more about NorthConnex including videos, maps, and information about the project, visit the NorthConnex Project website.